catsmanac/ha_enphase_envoy_raw_data/README.md

 | Risk acknowledgement | no | This should be set to true as confirmation you are accepting the risk of this operation.
 If not set, the action will return an error. |
 | Send method | no | Specify `PUT` or `POST`.
 Which is needed depends on the endpoint and data send.
 Requires your expertise.|
 | Test mode | no | When set, does not send request to envoy, but rather returns the data as JSON so result can be verified.
 See [test mode](#test-mode).|

+### Test mode

+Building the needed data structure using various methods available in Home Assistant may require some iterations.
+Before sending any final result, use the test mode to inspect the resulting data.
+With test mode enabled, the service will not send the data to the envoy, but rather return the JSON object that would have been send.
+Use the `Test mode` option until final result is acceptable for sending.
+As additional safe-guard a non-exiting endpoint can be used for this as no data is actually send.

 <details><summary>Developer tools actions Yaml example for send-data with test mode enabled</summary>